haydenhoffmei/haydenhoffmei.github.io/README.md

 # haydenhoffmei.github.io
-This is a repository for my portfolio website.
+This is a repository containing files related to my HTML work in my Web Mapping course